-Source or destination parameters (or both) should also be STRING data types.
-If the source is a string, only the current characters in the string will be copied.
-If the source and destination is a string, the current length of the number of copied characters will be written.
+If the data type STRING is used for one of the parameters SRCBLK or DSTBLK or both, you will need to set up the corresponding ANY pointer yourself.
+If the source is a string, as maximum only the characters currently contained in the string will be copied.
+If source and destination are both strings, the current length of the destination will be set to the number of copied characters.